Manga2Kindle/webpage/src/help/faq.md

 # Frequently Asked Questions

 ### I'm new to the app, how can I use it?
-I sugest you to read the [Getting Started Guide](/help/guides/getting-started.md).
+I suggest you to read the [Getting Started Guide](/help/guides/getting-started.md).

 ### I'm sending mangas but nothing's dowloading in my Kindle!
 Check out the [Allow Receiving mangas from the app guide](/help/guides/allow-app-mail.md), maybe you are missing something.